W. Burlette Carter

 In addition to her countless awards, published works, committee appointments and other accomplishments within the legal world, Judge Kearse is a championship bridge player who has won national and world titles and authored books on the subject.

 Libby Keefer joined Hughes Hubbard's partnership in 1992 from the government, where she held a senior position in the Office of the Legal Adviser at the United States Department of State and was later Deputy Undersecretary of the United States Air Force, International Affairs.
 Her achievements in government posts include reorganization for the Air Force of its international functions and offices, and many negotiations on behalf of the United States relating to U.S. interests overseas, including water rights in the Middle East, military base negotiations in Asia and Europe and the claims of American citizens against foreign governments.
 While with Hughes Hubbard's Washington, D.C. office, Keefer represented individuals seeking restitution for property taken by the Nazi regime.
 She also served as the General Counsel of Teledyne, Inc, a technology company based in Los Angeles, and served as General Counsel to Columbia University for more than ten years.
-She is currently Senior Vice President at TMG Strategies in Arlington, VA, where she brings strong experience in governmental and international affairs as well as intellectual property and trade issues to their clients.
+She is currently Senior Vice President, Secretary and General Counsel at Case Western Reserve University in Cleveland, Ohio.
+Prior to this position, Libby was the Senior Vice President at TMG Strategies in Arlington, VA, where she brought to its clients strong experience in governmental and international affairs as well as intellectual property and trade issues to their clients.

 A. Howard Matz